The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The humidity monitoring system (section~\ref{sec:humid_mon}), after about two months of continuous operation in 2019, experienced some failures of Vaisala Dew Point Transmitter DMT143 sensors.
-The problem was traced to the fact that the frost point of the dry volume went lower than originally expected, typically down to about -85~\celsius, outside the measurement range of the instrument (-80~\celsius{} to +20~\celsius{}), causing very frequent self-calibrations and finally error conditions.
-The substitution of these sensors with Vaisala DMT152 (-100~\celsius{} to 0~\celsius{}) fixed the problem.
+The problem was traced to the fact that the frost point of the dry volume went lower than originally expected, typically down to about -\qty{85}{\degreeCelsius}, outside the measurement range of the instrument (-\qty{80}{\degreeCelsius} to +\qty{20}{\degreeCelsius}), causing very frequent self-calibrations and finally error conditions.
+The substitution of these sensors with Vaisala DMT152 (-\qty{100}{\degreeCelsius} to \qty{0}{\degreeCelsius}) fixed the problem.

-We experienced also some hang-ups in the USB read-out connection: at some point no more data were coming from one of the four Vaisala sensors.
-As a result, the \acrfull{VLHI} system immediately shut down the VXD and set the IBBelle cooling plant (\ref{sec:C3_cooling_plant}) to warm operation (+15~\celsius{}), as expected when there is a failure of one of the environmental monitoring systems.
+Some hang-ups also occurred in the USB read-out connection: at some point no more data were coming from one of the four Vaisala sensors.
+As a result, the \acrfull{VLHI} system immediately shut down the VXD and set the IBBelle cooling plant (\ref{sec:C3_cooling_plant}) to warm operation (+\qty{15}{\degreeCelsius}), as expected when there is a failure of one of the environmental monitoring systems.
 The reason for the failure was found between the communication board of the humidity system and the corresponding \acrfull{IOC}: data corruption was interpreted by the IOC as a malfunction of the Vaisala sensor, causing the VXD interlock.
 Improving the code library used to manage the communication between the humidity system and the corresponding IOC made the communication more stable and avoided similar problems in the next runs.
-As mentioned earlier, a new system, with different redundant humidity sensors and more robust Ethernet readout, was built at INFN Trieste and is ready for shipping and installation.
+As noted in section~\ref{sec:humid_mon}, a new system, with different redundant humidity sensors and more robust Ethernet readout, was built at INFN Trieste and is ready for shipping and installation.

-The VLHI hardware interlock system, described in section~\ref{sec:hard_interlock}, has been in continuous operation without failures.
+The VLHI hardware interlock system, described in section~\ref{sec:hard_interlock}, was in continuous operation without failures.
 It protected the VXD in a few events, due to alarms from the \COtwo{} cooling system or from water leaks sensors, detecting condensation of water on some cryogenic transfer lines.
 A complete spare system is ready for shipment and installation for the long-term operation of the experiment.